-Starting out as an illegal drinking quarter in the late 1940s, this narrow side street quickly became a prime spot for cheap drinks, yakitori, and cabaret-style hostess bars.
-Due to the lack of restroom facilities, patrons were known to wander off and relieve themselves on the nearby train tracks, and it did not take long for Piss Alley to earn its name.
+Starting out as an illegal drinking quarter in the late 1940s, this narrow side street quickly became a prime spot for cheap drinks, yakitori and cabaret-style hostess bars.
+Due to the lack of restroom facilities, patrons would wander off and relieve themselves on the nearby train tracks; it didn’t take long for Piss Alley to earn its name.

-In case the name “Piss Alley” doesn’t make this obvious enough, this is not a place for fancy cocktails or imported wines.
-The booze here is bountiful and cheap.
-Japanese beer, highballs, sours, shochu, and sake are available at every restaurant for a reasonable price.
+In case the name Piss Alley hasn’t made this clear enough, this isn’t a place for fancy cocktails or imported wines; the booze here is basic, bountiful and cheap.
+Japanese beer, highballs, sours, shochu and sake are available at every restaurant for a reasonable price.

-A favourite among thrill seekers and food critics, Asadachi (literally, “Morning Wood”) offers some of the most outrageous menu items in Tokyo – you can order frog sashimi, horse penis, pig testicles and grilled salamander at this little hole-in-the-wall.
-The restaurant’s name is a nod to the various “stamina foods” on its menu, traditionally believed to boost sexual performance and prowess, amongst other things.
+A favourite among thrill seekers and food critics, Asadachi (literally Morning Wood) offers some of the most intriguing dishes in Tokyo: frog sashimi, horse penis, pig testicles and grilled salamander are all on the menu at this little hole-in-the-wall.
+The restaurant’s name is a nod to the desired effect of these ‘stamina foods’, which are traditionally believed to boost sexual performance and prowess.